maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/electronics.md

 ## Data visualization
 ### TFT Screen
-To output some data like the current flowrate or pressure, I initially wanted to use a LCD TFT screen.
+To output some data like the current flow rate or pressure, I initially wanted to use an LCD TFT screen.
 One of the most common LCD driver is the ILI9341.
 Multiple brands sell boards with this LCD as well as a touchscreen interface.

-I was hoping to be able to communicate with it through the SPI interface (the ILI9341 is capable of that) but I chose a wrong brand (AZdelivery) for the board that redirected the SPI to a SD card reader.
+I was hoping to be able to communicate with it through the SPI interface (the ILI9341 is capable of that) but I chose the wrong brand (AZdelivery) for the board that redirected the SPI to an SD card reader.
 It is then only possible to send data to it using the 8-bit parallel bus, which requires a total of 12 pins to make it work, which is a lot on a small ESP32, already dealing with other inputs and outputs.

 <figure> <center>
   <img src="./../../img/finalProject/TFT.jpg" alt="phantomDrawing" width="80%" />